mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 A version labelled with *N/A* refers to a Marketplace item that did not include a version when it was created.
 This means that it has been created before the support of versioning in the Marketplace was implemented.

-However, it does not mean that this version is not supported anymore, or it is less secure: verify the other available versions to see what it fits better your needs.
+However, it does not mean that this version is not supported anymore, or that it is less secure: check out the available versions and choose the one that fits your needs.
 In case of further questions, please contact the Marketplace item creator.
 :::

 ### Delete a Custom Resource